GDPR Enablement In Your PubNub Applications

 As a consequence, PubNub has no ability to decrypt the customer’s data.

 GDPR Articles 33 and 34 define reporting requirements for a data breach.
 Having an audit trail provides applied controls, allowing you to demonstrate compliance with these two articles.
 PubNub access logs provide full visibility on all API calls made to the network using your PubNub keyset.
 In addition to the network logs, the SDKs also generate logs that can be used for audit or troubleshooting purposes.

-PubNub Functions and Gateways provide a highly flexible option to route messages to your own servers so that developers have the option to leverage their own infrastructure for audit purposes.
+Functions and Gateways provide a highly flexible option to route messages to your own servers so that developers have the option to leverage their own infrastructure for audit purposes.

 Developers who need messages presented in a time-series manner can enable PubNub Storage & Playback to persist all messages sent by their devices for retrieval at a later date.

 Data access is a core tenant of GDPR (specified in Articles 5 and 32) – ensuring that distribution and use of personal data is limited.
-PubNub Access Manager (PAM) allows developers to create and enforce secure access to channels throughout the PubNub Data Stream Network.
+Access Manager allows developers to create and enforce secure access to channels throughout the PubNub Data Stream Network.

 Access Manager enables the following functionality:

-- Fine grain control of realtime data streams authorizing specific users to read/write messages on one or more channels
+- Fine grain control of real-time data streams authorizing specific users to read/write messages on one or more channels

-- Instant grant/revoke of permissions for realtime data streams at the user/device, channel, or key level via a simple API call
+- Instant grant/revoke of permissions for real-time data streams at the user/device, channel, or key level via a simple API call

 - Compatibility with auth tokens from any existing authentication system: OAuth (Facebook Connect, Twitter, Google, GitHub, etc.), LDAP, Enterprise ID management solutions, and homegrown/custom solutions